-- foster academic achievement and service, - address issues and concerns particularly affecting students of African descent in relation to all students, - promote an understanding and appreciation of cultural differences, and - create unity among students of multi-cultural heritage within Concordia University and the surrounding community.
+- foster academic achievement and service, - address issues and concerns particularly affecting students who are culturally aware, in relation to all students, - promote an understanding and appreciation of cultural differences, and - create unity among students of multi-cultural heritage within Concordia University and the surrounding community.

-For more information about UMOJA, contact the organization's advisor, Adrian Perryman at perryman@csp.edu or (651) 641-8843.
+For more information about UMOJA, contact the organization's advisors, Adrian Perryman, Assistant Director of Admission at perryman@csp.edu or (651) 641-8843; or Donnay Green, Assistant Director of Financial Aid at green@csp.edu or (651) 641-8205.